 Flourless chocolate almond cake – treat the one you love to this decadent dairy free chocolate cake made from almond meal topped with cherry sauce.

-In case you haven’t notice already I’ve started adding a few more cake recipes to the blog.
-It came to my attention while browsing through the category section that I was in dire need of replenishing the bakery section.
+In case you haven’t noticed already I’ve started adding a few more cake recipes to the blog.
+Like this pumpkin spice cake and this almond based recipe Jamaican toto (coconut cake) or even this vegan chocolate orange cake It came to my attention while browsing through the category section that I was in dire need of replenishing the bakery section.

 Speaking of cakes, my co-worker lent me an awesome dessert book, filled with many innovative recipes.
 I do like to carry my baked goods to work for people to sample, one co-worker in particular constantly conveys subtle hints during our causal conversations.